slms4redd/slms-documentation/install/tomcat_instances.rst

 diss_frontend  8026  8106  8206  /var/tomcat/diss_frontend
 ============== ====  ====  ====  ==========================

-To see wich tomcat instances are running, you can watch the dir ``/var/run/tomcat/`` wich contains a file called like the instances for every running instance (inside the file is stored the PID).
+To see which tomcat instances are running, you can watch the dir ``/var/run/tomcat/`` which contains a file called like the instances for every running instance (inside the file is stored the PID).